Formal Program (Program of Study)

 - None of the courses on the program may have been used for any other degree earned in the past.

 - A maximum of 9 units of 400-level coursework may be used on a program of study.
-Please check with the program for their specific policy on 400-level coursework, which could be fewer than 9 units.
+Check with the program for their specific policy on 400-level coursework, which could be fewer than 9 units.

 - No more than 9 units in combination of transfer work, extension work or work completed prior to earning a baccalaureate degree can be used toward the degree.